jaylikesbunda/Flipper-IRDB-Search/README.md

 # Flipper Zero IR Remote Search

-This project provides a web-based search tool for the Flipper Zero IR Remote Database.
+This project provides a web-based search tool for the Flipper Zero IR Database.
 It allows users to easily search, filter, and download IR remote files for use with the Flipper Zero device.

 ## Live Demo